Jon Landau (film producer): Career

 Throughout the early 1990s, Landau was executive vice president of feature film production at Twentieth Century Fox.
 In 1993, he would meet James Cameron while he was, as Cameron put it, "serving as the studio 'suit' assigned to oversee True Lies."
-According to Cameron, he "lured" Landau "away from Fox to join my production company, Lightstorm."
+According to Cameron, he "lured" Landau "away from Fox to join Cameron's production company, Lightstorm."

 He was best known for producing Titanic (1997), a film which won him an Academy Award and became the highest-grossing film of all time, the first ever to reach $1 billion in gross revenues.
 The film reached $1.84 billion, more than double the $914 million of then-record-holder Jurassic Park (1993).
 Titanic later went on to gross another $300 million in 2012, pushing the film's worldwide total to $2.18 billion, becoming the second film to ever hit $2 billion, as a result.
 In addition to producing Titanic, Landau also was responsible for building Baja Studios where the movie was filmed, in a record five months.